a tower-defense trilogy with UI-design approaching perfection, and entertainment worth missing bedtime for

 Blank circles on the map indicate where the tower goes, and the player can easilly see what there options are when they click on a spot to build a tower

 No matter how "advanced" a player is, a quick description of the major tower upgrades is displayed to the side.
-This is nice because it often isn't until half-way through the game when things get noticeably more intense that the player now need to learn about the nuances between the tower upgrades.
+This is nice because it often isn't until half-way through the game when things get noticeably more intense that the player now needs to learn about the nuances between the tower upgrades.
 A player doesn't have to flip back several levels to find out what a tower upgrade does.

 The game requires a second-tap to confirm a tower purchase or tower upgrade.
 If a player decides this isn't the move they want to make, they click anywhere else on screen and save their money.